welldonestudio/welldonestudio.github.io/docs/tutorials/sui-game/index.md

     // ===== Events =====

-    struct NFTMinted has copy, drop {
+    struct ItemMinted has copy, drop {
-        // The Object ID of the NFT
+        // The Object ID of the Item
         object_id: ID,
-        // The creator of the NFT
+        // The creator of the Item
         creator: address,
-        // The name of the NFT
+        // The name of the Item
         name: string::String,
     }

-    struct NFTUpgrade has copy, drop {
+    struct ItemUpgrade has copy, drop {
-        // The Object ID of the NFT
+        // The Object ID of the Item
         object_id: ID,
-        // The creator of the NFT
+        // The creator of the Item
         creator: address,
-        // The name of the NFT
+        // The name of the Item
         name: string::String,

-        power: u8,
+        level: u8,
     }

     /// Event on whether the output is verified